mohd14shoeb/RenderKit-SwiftUI/README.md

 Examples of Internal View builder creation in Core/ModuleExample

-1.  app in a spm, rendering a toolbar and seperate flows
+1.  app in a Swift Package, rendering a toolbar and seperate flows
 2.  tableView creation of spm module flows by exposing in spm interface.

 Load package in xcode, swift tools are xcode 14 swift-tools-version: 5.7